-Auditory Presentation: Text-to-speech (TTS) for Math and Science
+Auditory Presentation: Text-to-speech (TTS) for Math, Science, and Social Studies

-The following information applies to math and science assessments.
-Text-to-speech is the computer-based auditory presentation feature available to students who are unable to decode printed or tactile code.
+The following information applies to math, science, and social studies assessments.
+Text-to-speech is the computerbased auditory presentation feature available to students who are unable to decode printed or tactile code.
 These students receive auditory presentation of text during instruction and classroom assessment.
 Through TTS, on-screen text is read aloud to the student by means of embedded text-to-speech software.
 Note: Contact CDE Assessment regarding ELA.
 Any modification of the assessment is a misadministration and will result in an invalid score.